-Summary: Certain liver metabolic diseases point to the presence of disturbances in glycogen deposition.
+Certain liver metabolic diseases point to the presence of disturbances in glycogen deposition.
 Epinephrine raises the cAMP level that activates protein kinase A leading to the activation of phosphorylase and glycogen breakdown.
-In the present work, we sought to investigate whether NO is produced during adrenoceptor agonist- induced glycogenolysis in rat hepatocytes in cultures.
+In the present report, we sought to investigate whether NO is produced during adrenoceptor agonist-induced glycogenolysis in rat hepatocytes in cultures.
 Isolated glycogen rich rat hepatocytes in cultures were used.
-NO production (NO2-) was assessed under the effect of adrenergic agonists and adrenergic agonist/antagonist pairs, dibutyryl cyclic AMP sodium-potassium salt (db-cAMP), the NO synthase (NOS) inhibitors N^{ω} -nitro-L-arginine methyl ester (L-NAME), aminoguanidine (AG), the NO donor S-nitroso-N-acetyl penicillamine (SNAP).
-The inducible NO synthase (iNOS) mRNA was examined by reverse transcription-polymerase chain reaction (RT-PCR).
+NO production (NO2-) was assessed under the effect of adrenergic agonists and adrenergic agonist/antagonist pairs, dibutyryl cyclic AMP sodiumpotassium salt (db-cAMP), NO synthase (NOS) inhibitors N $\omega$ -nitro-L-arginine methyl ester (L-NAME), aminoguanidine (AG) and the NO donor S-nitroso-N-acetyl penicillamine (SNAP).
+The inducible NO synthase (iNOS) mRNA was examined by the reverse transcription-polymerase chain reaction (RT-PCR).
 Glycogenolysis was quantified by glucose levels released into medium.
-The amount of glucose and NO_2^- released by hepatocytes was increased as a result of epinephrine, phenylephrine or db-cAMP treatments.
-The increase in glucose and NO_2^- released by epinephrine or phenylephrine was blocked or reduced by prazocin pretreatment and by NOS inhibitors aminoguanidine and N ω -nitro-L-arginine methyl ester (L-NAME). iNOS gene expression was up-regulated by epinephrine.
-It can be concluded, that glycogenolysis occurs through α -adrenoceptor stimulation and signaling cascade may involve NO production.
+The amount of glucose and NO2- released by hepatocytes was increased as a result of epinephrine, phenylephrine or db-cAMP treatments.
+The increase in glucose and NO2- released by epinephrine or phenylephrine was blocked or reduced by prazosin pretreatment and by NOS inhibitors aminoguanidine and L-NAME. iNOS gene expression was up-regulated by epinephrine.
+It can be concluded that glycogenolysis occurs through $\alpha$ -adrenoceptor stimulation and a signaling cascade may involve NO production.